A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Future applications and directions

 \subsection{Applications to machine learning}

-In addition to algorithmic design, graph patterns have also been widely used in machine learning, especially machine learning on graphs. {This suggests the potential usefulness of observed patterns within real-world hypergraphs across hypergraph-related applications, as discussed below.}
+Graph patterns have also been widely used in machine learning on graphs, suggesting the potential usefulness of hypergraph patterns in machine learning on hypergraphs.

 \smallsection{Graph neural networks and general feature representation.} One of the most common topics in machine learning on graphs is feature representation, where graph neural networks (GNNs) are often used.
-Many graph properties and patterns have been considered for enhancing the performance of GNNs, including degree distributions~\citep{liu2019hyperbolic}, assortativity~\citep{suresh2021breaking}, graph motifs~\citep{yu2022molecular}, ego-networks~\citep{park2021graphens}.
-Structural patterns can also be used as additional node features to enrich the features used for graph learning~\citep{cui2022positional}.
-Recently, a line of research focused on using graph patterns for the theoretical analysis of GNNs.
-For example, graph motifs have been used to explain the learning process and the outcomes produced by GNNs~\citep{perotti2022graphshap}, and ego-networks have been used {for designing a theoretically and practically transferable GNN model~\citep{zhu2021transfer}.} Besides, graph patterns, especially graph motifs, can be used for general feature representation at both the node level and the graph level~\citep{milo2004superfamilies}.
-We expect hypergraph patterns to be useful, like their graph counterparts, in (hyper)graph neural networks and also in general feature representation in hypergraphs~\citep{arya2020hypersage}.
+Many graph properties and patterns have been considered for enhancing the performance of GNNs, including degree distributions~\citep{liu2019hyperbolic} and assortativity~\citep{suresh2021breaking}.
+We expect hypergraph patterns to be useful, like their graph counterparts, in (hyper)graph neural networks. and general feature representation in hypergraphs.

 \smallsection{Link prediction and community detection.} Link prediction and community detection are two traditional machine-learning problems on graphs.
-Many graph patterns have been used in those two problems, including assortativity~\citep{ciglan2013community}, graph motifs~\citep{rotabi2017detecting}, the structure of ego-networks~\citep{toprak2022harnessing}, and structural similarity (especially neighborhood homogeneity)~\citep{cheng2011clustering}.
-Link prediction (i.e., hyperedge prediction)~\citep{vaida2019hypergraph} and community detection in hypergraphs~\citep{chien2018community} have gained more and more attention recently with applications, including (1) recognizing unique sets of items to be purchased together, (2) proposing new combinations of ingredients for recipes, (3) suggesting novel collaborations among researchers, and (4) uncovering clusters of genes that collaborate for specific biological functions.
+Many graph patterns have been used in those two problems, including assortativity~\citep{ciglan2013community} and graph motifs~\citep{rotabi2017detecting}.
 We look forward to seeing hypergraph patterns be used for these two tasks.